 Spending time outdoors in your garden can be a constructive and altruistic hobby that provides hours of pleasure.
 However, many avid gardeners find that purchasing new vegetable seeds, flower seeds, and buying more fertilizer each growing year can be expensive

-By collecting and saving seeds from your flowering and vegetable plants, you will be able to save money that can be used for other garden needs such as a new garden shed, potting bench, or garden equipment.
+By collecting and saving seeds from your flowering and vegetable plants, you will be able to save money that can be used for other garden needs such as a new garden shed, potting bench

 Plan Ahead: Heirloom Seeds vs. Hybrid Seeds